Gyro Air G-700: Dust Bin Leak Detection and Adjustments

 Adjust the Back Rollers

 Remove the bin to allow room to work.
-Using a metric #4 hex wrench, slightly loosen the bolt securing the roller to the bin.
-Since the roller shaft is eccentric (offset), rotate the roller to make the height adjustment.
-Secure the bolt and slide the bin back in.
+Using a Metric #4 hex wrench, slightly loosen the bolt securing each roller to the bin.
+The roller shaft is eccentric (offset) — rotate the roller to raise or lower it to achieve the correct height.
+Tighten the bolt, slide the bin back in, and repeat Steps 6 and 7 to verify.

-Repeat Steps 6 & 7 to verify the adjustment.
-Once confirmed, ensure all roller bolts are fully secured before latching the bin back in place.
+After all adjustments are complete, ensure the roller bolts are fully secured before sliding the bin back and latching it in place.

 Eccentric roller adjustment